-Since being elected to the Assembly, Grayson has focused on housing and transportation, increasing access to higher education and Science, Technology, Engineering and Mathematics (STEM) learning, mitigating human trafficking, and helping individuals with autism.
-Four of the bills Grayson has authored so far this session have been signed in to law.
+Since being elected to the Assembly, Grayson has focused on issues related to addressing California’s housing and transportation crises, increasing our budget reserves and access to higher education, mitigating human trafficking, minimizing the risk of wildfires and helping individuals with special needs.
+Seventeen of the bills Grayson authored in his first term were signed into law.

-Grayson continues to serve as the Concord Police Department’s Critical Response Chaplain, a position he has held since 2007, providing emotional support and counseling to first responders, victims, and their families during and after critical crimes cases and events.
+Grayson continues to serve as the Concord Police Department’s Critical Response Chaplain, a position he has held since 2007, providing emotional support and counseling to first responders, victims, and their families during and after traumatic events.
 Grayson also has maintained a license as a general building contractor since 1997.

-Grayson serves on the Assembly Banking and Finance Committee, the Assembly Business and Professions Committee, the Assembly Jobs, Economic Development, and the Economy Committee, the Committee on Rules, the Assembly Local Government Committee, and the Assembly Select Committee on STEM Education.
+Grayson serves on the Assembly Banking and Finance Committee, the Business and Professions Committee, the Insurance Committee, the Transportation Committee, and the Committee on Rules.
 Grayson chairs the Select Committee on Streamlining Services for Victims of Interpersonal Violence.

 Assemblymember Grayson is eligible to serve up to twelve years in the Legislature through 2028.
 A long time East Bay resident, Tim lives in Concord with Tammy, his wife of more than 28 years, and their children, Joe and Cassie.